madeinouweland/appdevelopmentforeveryone/README.md

 # App Development For Everyone

-App developement for everyone is a free training, organised though meetups in Berlin.
-During this training you learn how to program and create apps, games and websites with all possible technology.
+App developement for everyone is a free training, organised through meetups in Berlin.
+In this training you learn how to program and create apps, games and websites with all possible technologies.

 ![appdev](https://github.com/madeinouweland/appdevelopmentforeveryone/blob/master/logo.png)